 You can also try detergents made from Natural ingredients derived from plants and are biodegradable.
 Here are a few examples that I’m considering trying in the future: Aspen Clean and Company Laundry Liquid.

-If you live in Niagara, you might want to check out my favorite Eco Store “Garden City Essential” for their selection of eco-friendly laundry soap.
+If you live in Niagara, you might want to check out my favourite Eco Store “Garden City Essential” for their selection of eco-friendly laundry soap.
 Their Sapadilla Laundry Liquid in sweet lavender is on my list to buy on my next order.

 If you like knowing exactly what’s in your laundry detergent, you can make your own.
 Here’s a great DIY Laundry cleaner from The Queen of Green: Powdered Laundry Soap.